signal18/replication-manager/README.md

   * Watching for all slaves to catch up to the current GTID position
   * Promote the candidate slave to be a new master
   * Put up the IP address on new master by calling an optional script
-  * Switch other slaves and old master to be slaves of the new master and set them as read-only
+  * Switch other slaves and old master to be slaves of the new master and set them read-only

 __replication-manager__ is commonly used as an arbitrator and drive a proxy that routes the database traffic to the leader database node (aka the MASTER).
 We can advise usage of: